cloudfoundry/cf-k8s-networking/README.md

 - `helm` installed

 ### Istio
-* Install [Istio](https://istio.io/docs/setup/install/kubernetes/) to the Kubernetes cluster
+* Install [Istio](https://istio.io/docs/setup/install/kubernetes/) to the Kubernetes cluster.
+* Include the [istio-values.yaml](install/istio-values.yaml) in your Istio installation.

     **Note:** As an example, in our CI we are installing Istio via the [deploy-istio.sh](ci/tasks/istio/deploy-istio.sh) task.
 ​